joshhedstrom/healthTracker/README.md

 # healthTracker

-This simple health application was designed to help you track your personal health, fitness, and nutrition goals.
+We designed this simple health application to help you track your personal health, fitness, and nutrition goals.
 Once you've created your account, you can easily log your weight, water consumption, nutrition goals and fitness activities.
 You're on your way to a healthier you!

 ## Usage